fatiando/2023-egu-gd-blogpost/blogpost.md

 ---
-title: "Fatiando a terra: a journey into open-source software for Geophysics"
+title: "Fatiando a Terra: a journey into open-source software for Geophysics"
 ---

-# Fatiando a terra: a journey into open-source software for Geophysics
+# Fatiando a Terra: a journey into open-source software for Geophysics

 ![](figs/fatiando-banner.png)